andrianaimisa/mgritts.github.io/cv.md

 ## Projects

+### [ndow-forms][5]
+A web application for Nevada Department of Wildlife that hosts several forms for online data entry. ndow-forms uses a full stack JavaScript framework and a SQL database.
+The database is a broad framework that attempts to cover many of the different data collection efforts at NDOW.
+The data will eventually serve several visualization and analytical applications. *active development*

 ### [GameDashboard][4]
 A Shiny application for Nevada Department of Wildlife staff to access big game encounter, health, and survey data.
 The application connects to the NDOW Big Game DMS and serves as a "data out" portion of the system.
 The application is hosted on an Amazon EC2 instance. *active development*